Digital Marketing Basics

 2.1 What is Digital Marketing?

 Marketing is Systematically communicating your products value to the market.
-Now if the communications channel used to pass on the product value is thro
+Now if the communications channel used to pass on the product value is through the Digital Channels or through Internet then it is called Digital Marketing.

 Digital Marketing is not just a marketing method.
 All the marketing methods that use digital media or Internet are brought under one umbrella and termed it as Digital Marketing.